projectara/greybus-spec/source/hardware_model.rst

    ===============  ================================================
    Value            Description
    ===============  ================================================
-   ORDER_UNKNOWN    No Module is attached to the interface, or SVC cannot determine Primary versus Secondary Interface status ORDER_PRIMARY    Interface is the Primary Interface to an inserted Module ORDER_SECONDARY  Interface is a Secondary Interface to an inserted Module
+   ORDER_UNKNOWN    No Module is attached, or Primary vs. Secondary status unknown ORDER_PRIMARY    Interface is the Primary Interface to an attached Module ORDER_SECONDARY  Interface is a Secondary Interface to an attached Module
    ===============  ================================================
 ..